 This is advantageous for businesses in finance and law, as well as companies that happen to work with a lot of directories involving addresses and contact details.

 We can also convert them into fully editable files including:

 We can also use OCR scanning on an array of physical documents including:

 What is the success rate?

 The success rate of OCR scanning depends entirely on the documents being scanned.

-Older documents however, which could be faded, contain scuffs, marks and other scratches, might impair the quality of the recognised text.
+Older documents, however, which could be faded and contain scuffs, marks and other scratches, might impair the quality of the recognised text.